chiragbaid7/Url_Shortener/Readme.md

 ### Features

-- Alias- Users can provide thier custom URLs
+- Alias - Users can provide thier custom URLs

-- Clickcount- Users can check no of clicks to thier shortURLs
+- Clickcount - Users can check no of clicks to thier shortURLs

 ### Future enhancements